FCCLA Parliamentary Procedure Practice Test

 1 / 20

-A second to the motion
+An amendment to the primary motion

 Next Question